lukasreuter/metrocontroller/README.md

 ## Building

 Requires .NET 4.5 or above.
-Open the solution file in Visual Studio [Express] 2013 and build (press F7) the release configuration.
+Open the solution file in Visual Studio [Express] 2013 and build the release configuration.
 You will find the the output in "{pathtotheclonedfolder}/MetroController/bin/Release".